 Make sure to write a very clear brief for the test (unless you want to test their ability to ask clarifying questions) and remember not to assume knowledge.

 I recommend including 1-3 tasks to take 1-2 hours in total.

 To make things easy for you to review, ask for submissions in a single Google doc to cover all tasks where possible, or for links to the files created to be sent in a single email if multiple docs are required (i.e. if you have a doc and a spreadsheet task).

-Make clear that the task is paid and the hourly rate/total you’re willing to pay.
+Make it clear that the task is paid and include the hourly rate/total you’re willing to pay.